Office Timeline

 Milton Carpenter

-Milton Carpenter was born in Kentucky, and moved to Illinois with his family as a young boy.
+Milton Carpenter was born in Kentucky and moved with his family to Illinois as a young boy.
 After serving in the Blackhawk War, he was elected to the General Assembly.
-He was elected by the legislature to fill the post in 1841, and served in that position until he died in office in 1848.
+He was elected by the legislature to fill the post in 1841 and served in that position until he died in office in 1848.

 (1837-1841)